-- Evaluate the continuum of crisis services available through private and public resources. identify gaps in the continuum, such as warm lines to reduce loneliness and isolation and access lines to connect people to local resources.
-Identify potential funding sources within each region of the state. - Promote the use of crisis services as alternatives to hospitalization and as a resource to support people in distress, including advertising crisis hotline and warmline numbers.
-Deliver suicide prevention training to all providers of such services. - Disseminate information on available crisis service resources to health and behavioral health care partners.
-Encourage these partners to include crisis services in safety plans developed through an alliance between partners and people at risk. - Create memorandums of understanding between systems of care and community-based crisis services to provide follow-up for people transitioning out of care systems, including protocols for protecting the confidentiality of people at risk.
+- Evaluate the continuum of crisis services available through private and public resources and identify continuum gaps and potential funding sources. - Promote the use of crisis services as alternatives to hospitalization and as a resource to support people in distress, including advertising crisis hotline numbers.
+Identify gaps in the continuum of crisis services, such as warm lines to reduce loneliness and isolation and access lines to connect people to local resources.
+Deliver suicide prevention training to all crisis service providers. - Disseminate information on available crisis service resources to health and behavioral health care partners to ensure resources are included in safety plans developed through an alliance between providers and people at risk. - Create memorandums of understanding between systems of care and community-based crisis services to provide follow-up for people transitioning out of care systems, including protocols for protecting the confidentiality of people at risk.
 Health and behavioral health care systems should have protocols in place for obtaining consent for follow-up care from people at risk.
 To coordinate efforts, document clear methods of communication between crisis service providers and other systems, such as community corrections, child welfare, and veterans' services.